New derived symmetries of some hyperk\"ahler varieties: Hilbert scheme calculation

-We will conclude with the following fact, which we will need: \begin{proposition*} The map $q$ is a submersion. \end{proposition*} \begin{proof} This can be proved by working directly with the tangent spaces, but the proof is messy.
+We conclude with the following fact: \begin{prop} The map $q$ is a submersion. \end{prop} \begin{proof} This can be proved by working directly with the tangent spaces, but the proof is messy.
 Instead we give a quick transcendental proof.
 By Sard's theorem, $q$ is a submersion over almost all $x \in S$.
-If $S = \CC^2$, this implies that $q$ is a submersion everywhere by translation.
-Now for any smooth surface $S$, let $(\zeta,\xi) \in S^{[n-1,n]}$ and let $U$ be an analytic neighborhood of $\supp \xi$ isomorphic to an open set in $\CC^2$, possibly disconnected.
+If $S = \C^2$, this implies that $q$ is a submersion everywhere by translation.
+Now for any smooth surface $S$, let $(\zeta,\xi) \in S^{[n-1,n]}$ and let $U \subset S$ be an analytic neighborhood of $\supp \xi$ isomorphic to an open set in $\C^2$, possibly disconnected.
 Then $U^{[n-1,n]}$ is a neighborhood of $(\zeta,\xi)$, and we have

-The horizontal maps are open immersions, and we have just seen that the right-hand $q$ is a submersion. \end{proof}
+The horizontal maps are embeddings of open sets, and we have just seen that the right-hand $q$ is a submersion. \end{proof}

-\subsection{\texorpdfstring{$R'F'$, $R'F''$, $R''F'$}{R'F', R'F'',R''F'}, and the maps between them}
+\subsection{\texorpdfstring{$\mathbf{R'F', R'F'', R''F'}$}{R'F', R'F'{'},R'{'}F'}, and the maps between them}